-We generally quote liquid concentrations in percentage terms.
-So if a laboratory technician dissolves 1 gram of "Sugar" in 10 grams of water, he will get a solution that is "10% Sugar".
+We usually give liquid concentrations as percentages.
+So if a lab technician dissolves 1 gram of "sugar" in 10 grams of water, they will get a solution that is "10% sugar".
 Makes sense, doesn't it?
-Another way to express this concentration is as 1 parts per 10.
+Another way of expressing this concentration is as 1 part per 10.

-However, because the concentration of fertilizers is so much smaller in our tank water, we quote the concentrations in ppm (parts per million) instead, which, for our purposes is the same as mg/L (milligrams per litre).
-Generally, aquarists would use ppm as the basis for measuring and describing the amount of fertiliser to use/ dose.
+However, because the concentration of fertiliser in our tank water is so much lower, we will instead give the concentrations in ppm (parts per million), which for our purposes is the same as mg/L (milligrams per litre).
+Generally, aquarists would use ppm as the basis for measuring and describing the amount of fertiliser to use/dose.

 1 mg/L is the same as 1ppm

-Having 1 ppm of potassium in my planted tank means that if I divide up my planted tank's total water mass by 1 million, 1 part of that weight will be potassium.
+Having 1 ppm of potassium in my planted tank means that if I divide the total water mass of my planted tank by 1 million, 1 part of that weight is potassium.

 In another post, we described 2 popular approaches to dosing, EI and ADA.